-Outcome/Benefit Success Measures The outcome of this project will be a complete review of the utility fiscal structure related to revenues and expenses providing transparency and sustainability for each utility segment.
-Individual rates for each utility segment, fully funded capital plan for utilities.
+Outcome/Benefit Success Measures The outcome of this project will be a complete review of the utility fiscal structure related to revenues and expenses providing transparence y Individual rates for each utility segment, fully and sustainability for each utility segment. funded capital plan for utilities.